Isaaq Sultanate: Incorporation into British Somaliland

 Composing this poem entitled The Limits of Submission Farah speaks of the conflict and intolerance to the subordinate status to the Sultan.

-Although the odds were not in their favor, the Arap were victorious in their campaign for independence.
+Although the odds were not in their favor, they were victorious in their campaign for independence.

 Economy

 The Sultanate had a robust economy and trade was significant at the main port of Berbera but also eastwards along the coast.
 The Berbera trade fair was the major commercial event of the year with tens of thousands descending on the town.

 Berbera held an annual fair during the cool rain-free months between October and April.
 This long drawn out market handled immense quantities of coffee, gum Arabic, myrrh and other commodities.
 These goods in the early nineteenth century were almost exclusively handled by Somalis who, Salt says, had "a kind of navigation act by which they exclude the Arab vessels from their ports and bring the produce of their country either to Aden or Mocha in their own dows."

 Eidagale and Habr Yunis traders held the southerly trade routes into the Haud region and the Habr Awal the westerly ones, with the Habr Je'lo maintaining the easterly routes towards Berbera and their substantial frankincense trade exporting from Heis, Karin, and Ceel Daraad.
 The western and southern routes would merge at Hargeisa.
 The Isaaq were also the predominant Somali traders in the Yemeni ports of Mukalla, Mocha and Aden.
 In addition the sultanate produced ghee, myrrh, ivory and gum arabic, which would then be exported to Yemen.